 Redesigning the Setlary's Daily Auto Salary Cash-Out Experience

-Setlary enhances employee financial well-being through its B2B Earned Wage Access (EWA) service, allowing users to access their salaries before payday to meet urgent needs.
-The Daily Auto Cash-Out feature enables users to receive their prorated daily salary without waiting for payday.
-After deploying this feature, we identified several user experience and comprehension issues that needed to be addressed.
-By redesigning the experience, we achieved a 42.86% increase in Daily Auto Cash-Out transactions.
+Setlary enhances employee financial well-being through its B2B Earned Wage Access (EWA) service, allowing users to access a portion of their salary before payday to meet urgent financial needs.
+One key feature, Daily Auto Cash-Out (DAC), enables users to automatically receive their prorated daily wages.
+However, following its deployment, the feature underperformed.
+Through a series of user research initiatives, we uncovered critical issues related to user experience and comprehension.
+After redesigning the overall experience, we successfully increased Daily Auto Cash-Out transactions by 42.86%.

 Year